-Unexpected outcome in Wisconsin: Tens of thousands of ballots that arrived after voting day were counted, thanks to court decisions
+Unexpected outcome in Wisconsin: Tens of thousands of ballots that arrived after Election Day were counted, thanks to court decisions

 Unforeseen outcomes

-Wisconsin is one of 36 states with laws on the books requiring ballots to be received by voting day.
+Wisconsin is one of 36 states with laws on the books requiring ballots to be received by Election Day.

-When Republicans appealed the Supreme Court, they challenged the decision of lower courts to extend the ballot deadline but did not explicitly seek a postmark deadline.
+When Republicans appealed to the Supreme Court, they challenged the decision of lower courts to extend the ballot deadline but did not explicitly seek a postmark deadline.

-The unsigned Supreme Court order said the district court judge had in essence added six days of additional voting by not requiring that ballots be postmarked by voting day.
+The unsigned Supreme Court order said the district court judge had in essence added six days of additional voting by not requiring that ballots be postmarked by Election Day.

 That “fundamentally alters the nature of the election,” said the order, which reflected the positions of Chief Justice John G. Roberts Jr. and Justices Clarence Thomas, Samuel A. Alito Jr., Neil M. Gorsuch and Brett M. Kavanaugh, the justice responsible for emergency requests from the 7th Circuit.